 Matthew Mazzotta joined Ropes & Gray in January 2013.
-His practice focuses on civil litigation, securities litigation, international arbitration, and appellate advocacy.
+His practice focuses on civil litigation, international arbitration, bankruptcy litigation, securities litigation, and appellate advocacy.
 He also provides litigation-related services and advice to businesses and non-profits.

 Matthew recently served as trial counsel for a Massachusetts company in several international arbitrations, including winning one of the largest arbitration judgements ever awarded in Hong Kong.
+He is currently representing several entities in adversary bankruptcy proceedings in the United States Bankruptcy Court for the Southern District of New York.
 He has previously secured dismissal of securities class action and shareholder derivative lawsuits in the United States District Court in Massachusetts and the First Circuit.
 He has also successfully represented clients in several contractual disputes at both the trial and appellate levels.

 Matthew maintains an active pro bono practice.
-He currently represents residents of Lowell, Massachusetts who allege that the city’s municipal election system violates the Voting Rights Act.
-He also successfully sued several Massachusetts state agencies and offices over failure to provide voter registration services in accordance with the National Voter Registration Act.
+Most recently, he successfully represented Asian-American and Hispanic/Latinx clients who sued the City of Lowell, Massachusetts, alleging that the city’s municipal election system violated the Voting Rights Act.
+The resulting consent decree ensures that the city’s municipal election system will be changed by the 2021 elections to a system that ensures equal voting opportunities for all Lowell’s citizens.
+Matthew also successfully sued several Massachusetts state agencies and offices over failure to provide voter registration services in accordance with the National Voter Registration Act, resulting in new policies and procedures that benefitted Massachusetts residents statewide.
 He has also drafted several amicus appellate briefs on behalf of pro bono clients.

 Matthew graduated from Boston College Law School in 2010.
 Prior to joining Ropes & Gray, he clerked on the Massachusetts Supreme Judicial Court and in the United States District Court for the District of Massachusetts.
 Between clerkships, he served as a legal fellow in the Office of the Governor’s Legal Counsel for former Massachusetts Governor Deval Patrick.
-Prior to law school, Matthew worked as a television and radio journalist in Boston.
+Prior to law school, Matthew worked as a television and radio journalist in Boston, primarily for NECN.

 - International Arbitration.
 Trial counsel during month-long international arbitration in Hong Kong involving breach of warranty claims brought against Chinese supplier.
 Won a $98.5 million award on behalf of client, one of the largest international arbitration awards ever decided in Hong Kong or China.